zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 **What is tRPC?**

 tRPC is a TypeScript-first library for building RPC APIs.
+It is a relatively light framework that is relatively easy to use, while still providing a lot of benefits and introducing a structured way to build APIs, which is a common with larger applications.

 We will use it together with Express.js to build a type-safe full-stack application.

 - Scroll through [tRPC homepage](https://trpc.io/)
 - Read: [tRPC concepts](https://trpc.io/docs/concepts) (5 mins)